feren-OS/Feren-User-Guide/docs/installemptyhdd.rst

     :width: 1024px
     :align: center

 You should now see a location select screen.
 From here either click where you are on the world map or use the dropdown menus below the map to select your region and zone.
-This will be used to set the timezone, currency, and so on on the installed Feren OS machine.
+This will be used to set the timezone, currency, and so on on your Feren OS installation.

 .. figure:: images/oemconfig2.png
     :width: 1024px